oguzy/ovizart/README.md

     $ sudo apt-get install libapache2-mod-wsgi

  wsgi requires a virtual host definition.
 A sample virtual host definition is under wsgi directory.
-Copt it under apache configuration directory and enable the site.
-Before compying, change the path names and server name.
+Copy it under apache configuration directory and enable the site.
+Before copying, change the path names and server name.
 In my example the cloned directory path is /home/oguz/git/ovizart and the server name is ow.comu.edu.tr which is defined also at /etc/hosts files.